hvram1/ApprenticeSoftwareProject1/README.md

 ### Not in scope
       1. No need to provide pagination ( back / forward ).

+### Limits
+     1.The server should store up to 2,00,000 events 2.The server should handle upto 200 log streams 3.The server should handle 50 browsers .
+Each browser should have a response time of less than 1 second 4.The browser will have a max lag ( i.e. between event in server and event notified in browser of less than 10 seconds )

 ## What is expected output
      1. Requirements document outlining the problem and the assumptions
      2. Github project structure containing server .